The Best Pricing Strategy for New Products: Is It Better To Undercharge Or Overcharge New Consumer Goods? 💲

 The telcos market is also being turned inside out at the moment.
 T-Mobile in the US has radically changed the global telcos market; offering simple pricing plans for multiple phone lines, including 24 monthly billing credit and phone included – no hidden charges, no data charges, more data and more video content– one of the best pricing strategies for new products in the mobile phone market.

-Australian Telcos still fundamentally provide the customer the core offer.
+Australian Telcos still fundamentally provide the customer with the core offer.
 They are still a communications services business, not a technology services business.
-They offer us stuff we don’t really need or want as much anymore: i.e., things like voice and SMS, limited data, limited services, slow internet, limited offer, complicated bundles and upgrade, lots of hidden charges…
+They offer us stuff we don’t really need or want as much anymore.
+Like voice and SMS, limited data, limited services, slow internet, limited offer, complicated bundles, upgrade and lots of hidden charges.

 Telcos have no choice but to transform their model and operations.
 Now T-Mobile has done it.
 It’s a race between who does it first now: Telstra or Optus or perhaps a techy platform-based operator will do it.

 Australian Telcos is a space which is going to radically change its pricing strategy for new products.
 Telcos can no longer get away with charging lots of fees for every single thing – a unit based-price metric is not the best pricing strategy for new products in a transforming Telcos market.

 Customers don’t like complex and confusing pricing plans and offers.
 They don’t want to pay hidden charges for no reason.
-They don’t like poor customer service (online and offline) and are switching over to platform-based alternatives which make their lives easier.
+They don’t like poor customer service whether online or offline.
+Furthermore, they are switching over to platform-based alternatives which make their lives easier.

 >>>Read about: How CEOs make big pricing decisions